The number of worldwide social media users will surpass 3 billion by 2021.

-But not every platform works the same for every business.
+However, not every platform works the same for every business.
 That’s why it’s important to review what’s working and what isn’t.

 Otherwise, you risk wasting time, energy, and money on flawed campaigns.

-But don’t worry.
+Don’t worry.
 That’s where social media audits can help.

 In this post, I’ll show you how to perform a social media audit in just 30 minutes.